Montana/auto-hound/README.md

 ![Screenshot](bro.png)
 ![Screenshot](paid.png)

+## Updates

+* Added in v1.1 is "auto text" which texts the person/company in question that owes you money using the Twilio API.
+A few things you'll need if you want this function is Sinatra, which can be install by running ```gem install sinatra```.

 ## Usage

 If you're owed money, and it's 3+ months overdue, the ruby script will email person everyday until invoice is paid, with Harvest invoice(s) in question attached as a PDF.